UPPMAX/programming_formalisms/docs/optimisation/runtime_speed_profiles.md

 ???- question "Answer"

-    This depends on you.
+    This was worth your time if you think a 33-fold speed increase was worth your time.

-### Exercise 2: read a run-time speed profile
+### Exercise 4: read a run-time speed profile

 Take a look at this speed profile: